Back to the articles

 Measurement technology and the production process

-1. Incoming inspection
+1. Incoming goods inspection

-2. Intermediate control
+2. Intermediate check

 Dimensional metrology